VRConservation/confi/_build/html/_sources/1_intro.md

 - Increases the pace and scale at which these initiatives are completed.
 - Enables the long-term protection of forests and related natural resources, ensuring their invaluable benefits persist for future generations.[^1]

 More on Conservation Finance can be found at [Conservation Finance Issue Briefs](http://gg.gg/1aut36), [USFS Conservation Finance Program](http://gg.gg/1aut3c), [USFS R5 CFP](http://gg.gg/1aut3r), and [HELP](https://www.healthyeldorado.org/).
-Many other organizations specializing in or creating conservation finance programs and opportunities are cited throughout the book.
+Many other organizations specializing in or creating conservation finance programs and opportunities are cited throughout the book. -->

+## Why this book?

 ## Chapters